Yaegashi: I was just thinking what a strong woman you are, Koume. Koume: Huh? Yaegashi: But that strength is what makes you so attractive!

 The Heroes of Olympus: Demigods tend to lean this direction, since they're frequently in mortal danger.
 Percy Jackson clearly feels this way toward his girlfriend Annabeth Chase for an easy example.

-When Buffy the Vampire Slayer introduces the new slayer Faith, Xander hangs on her every word.
+When the show introduces the new slayer Faith, Xander hangs on her every word.
 At which point Cordelia asks what's with him and slayers (knowing that he's had a crush on Buffy).
 Should she dress up like one and put a stake to his heart?
 He wished she wasn't kidding.

 Riley Finn likes the fact that Buffy is strong, decisive and good in a fight, no doubt seeing them as a potential Battle Couple.
 Unfortunately this doesn't last when Riley is Brought Down to Normal; he can't take the strong supportive male role and Buffy refused to let him have that role or open up to him (as Xander puts it, she treated him like the rebound-guy for the duration of their relationship).
 Together they eat away at his self-confidence until he leaves.
 In the next season, it's revealed that Riley is in a more equal relationship with non-powered special forces Action Girl.
 He and his new wife are a picture perfect Battle Couple.

 Spike is this for Drusilla, Slayers in general and Buffy in particular - it's not a stretch to say he's only interested in women who can (and do) kick his ass.
 Outright stated in the After the Fall comics.

 Alias: Julian Sark is very attracted to action girls.
 He was romantically involved with badass females such as Allison Doren and Lauren Reed, plus he has a long-running crush on Sydney Bristow.
 The more these ladies showcase their skills, the more turned on he is.